 The series finale dealt with Brent trying out stand-up comedy.
 Which is of course what Brent Butt does when not starring in his own sitcom.

-In the first season Monkees episode "The Monkees At The Circus," Mickey Dolenz incessantly sings a song from "some old TV show" as the group gets acquainted with the big top.
+In the first season Monkees episode "The Monkees At The Circus," Micky Dolenz incessantly sings a song from "some old TV show" as the group gets acquainted with the big top.
 The song is the theme tune from Circus Boy, which he starred in as a child actor.

 The Wire includes several instances due to its penchant for having Baltimore political figures appear in cameo roles.
 In one instance, the mayor is discussing with several staffers the unauthorized creation of a decriminalized drug zone.
 One staffer says that if news gets out, people will call the mayor "the most dangerous man in America."
 The line is uttered by former Real Life Baltimore mayor Kurt Schmoke, who had been called the most dangerous man in America (by Congressman Charles Rangel) when Schmoke suggested debating the decriminalization of drugs.